Energy-momentum tensor and helicity for gauge fields coupled to a pseudo-scalar inflaton

 where by ${\cal O}$ we denote a quadratic operator in the quantum fields, such as the energy density or the helicity.
 By $\langle {\cal O} \rangle_{\Lambda}$ we then mean the bare expectation value of these operators evaluated with a UV cutoff $\Lambda$, while by $\langle {\cal O} \rangle_{\textup{A},\Lambda}$ we mean the expectation value of their adiabatic counterpart evaluated using the same UV cutoff $\Lambda$.

-Considering the energy density and the helicity, the bare expectation values are those computed in the previous section for $\mu=0$ (see Eqs.~\eqref{eqn:integral2} and \eqref{eqn:integral}) or their extensions to $\mu \ne 0$ given in Appendix~\ref{appendixmass}.
+Considering the energy density and the helicity, the bare expectation values are those computed in the previous section for $\mu=0$ (see Eqs.~\eqref{eqn:integral2} and \eqref{eqn:integral}).
 Their adiabatic counterpart is instead given by their corresponding integrals expressed in terms of the WKB mode functions of a given adiabatic order $n$.
 Namely, these are given by Eqs.~\eqref{eqn:integral2} and \eqref{eqn:integral} where we take the adiabatic solution in Eq.~\eqref{WKBmode} for the mode function using the solution of adiabatic order $n$ and expanding again up to order $n$.
 In the case under consideration, the fourth order adiabatic expansion is needed in order to remove the UV divergences from the bare integral.
 We then obtain: \begin{widetext}

 \end{widetext} In the above equations the IR $k$-cutoff $c$ is also considered as an alternative to the mass term regulator to cure the IR divergences which appear when considering the fourth order adiabatic expansion of a massless field.